Skip to content

 Adjust depth of field

-Since the arrival of the iPhone 7 Plus way back in 2016, Apple users have been able to take DSLR-style photos via the Camera app’s Portrait Mode function.
+iPhone users have long been able to take DSLR-style photos via the Camera app’s Portrait Mode function.
 This defines a stark contrast between detailed foreground and out-of-focus background, helping the subject to stand out.
 Shot correctly, it’s quite a powerful look, as you can see in the photo below of my cat, Eggs.

 Read more about Portrait Mode focus editing